Kill This Love

-Kill This Love is the second Korean-language extended play (third overall) by South Korean girl group Blackpink, released on April 5, 2019, by YG Entertainment and distributed through YG Plus and Interscope Records.
-It is their first Korean material since the release of Square Up in June 2018, and their debut release with Interscope Records.
-The title track was released as the lead single.
-The single peaked at number two in South Korea and became the group's first top-50 hit in the United States and the United Kingdom.
-The song "Don't Know What To Do" was later promoted in Korean music programs as the EP's sub-title track.
+Kill This Love is the second Korean extended play (third overall) by South Korean girl group Blackpink.
+It was released on April 5, 2019, by YG Entertainment and was distributed through YG Plus and Interscope Records.
+It was their first Korean material since the release of Square Up in June 2018, and their first release with Interscope Records.
+The title track was released as the lead single; it peaked at number two in South Korea and became the first top 50 hit by a female K-pop act in the United States and the United Kingdom.
+The track "Don't Know What to Do" was later promoted on Korean music programs.

-Kill This Love debuted at number 24 on the US Billboard 200 with 19,200 units including over 9,100 pure sales moved, becoming the highest-charting album by a female K-pop group at the time.
+Kill This Love debuted at number 24 on the US Billboard 200 with 19,200 units sold including over 9,100 pure sales moved, making it the highest-charting album by a female K-pop group at the time.
 The EP reached the top ten in many territories, including Canada, Japan, New Zealand and South Korea, and the top twenty in Australia.
-It was certified Platinum by the Korea Music Content Association (KMCA) in June 2019 for selling 250,000 units, becoming Blackpink's second EP to do so after Square Up, and was later certified 2× Platinum in September 2021 for selling 500,000 units.
+It was certified platinum by the Korea Music Content Association (KMCA) in June 2019 for selling 250,000 units, becoming Blackpink's second EP to do so after Square Up, and was later certified triple platinum in July 2024 for selling 750,000 units.

+In 2020, BLACKPINK released compilation album Kill This Love / Square Up.

 Background and release

-Yang Hyun-suk, founder of YG, announced on February 8, 2019, that Blackpink was set for a new release with an EP in March.
+The founder of YG Entertainment, Yang Hyun-suk, announced on February 8, 2019, that Blackpink was scheduled to release an EP in March.
 The single and EP were announced on March 25.
-Between March 31 and April 1, multiple individual teaser pictures were posted onto their social media accounts.
-On July 26, it was announced that the group would release a Japanese version album of their EP Kill This Love through Interscope Records on September 11, 2019.
+On March 31 and April 1, multiple individual teaser pictures were posted on Blackpink's social media accounts.
+On July 26, it was announced that the group would release a Japanese version album of the EP through Interscope Records on September 11, 2019.
 The album missed its initial release date and was released on October 16, 2019.
-A live recording of the Japanese version of "Kill This Love", recorded in the Tokyo Dome on December 4, 2019, was included in the group's third live album Blackpink 2019-2020 World Tour In Your Area – Tokyo Dome, released on May 6, 2020, through Universal Music Japan.
+A live version of the Japanese version of "Kill This Love", recorded in the Tokyo Dome on December 4, 2019, was included in the group's third live album Blackpink 2019-2020 World Tour In Your Area – Tokyo Dome, released on May 6, 2020, through Universal Music Japan.